Cormorant: management needed across the borders

 9 October 2018

-MEP Werner Kuhn and MEP Marco Affronte, Members of the PECH Committee, will be chairing a conference on “Sustainable fisheries management and recreational sea fisheries: socio-economic value, data collection and data use in EU & US management” organised by the European Parliament Forum on Recreational Fisheries and Aquatic Environment, with the support of the European Anglers Alliance (EAA) and the European Fishing Tackle Trade Association (EFTTA).
+MEP Annie Schreijer-Pierik and MEP Werner Kuhn will chair a conference entitled “Cormorant: management needed across the borders" organised by the European Parliament Forum on Recreational Fisheries and Aquatic Environment, with the support of the European Anglers Alliance (EAA) and the European Fishing Tackle Trade Association (EFTTA).

 The event will take place on the 9th of October in the European Parliament (room A5E3) from 18:30 to 20:00.

 To register please send an email to firstname.lastname@example.org by the 28th of September 2018.